Skip to content

 Loss of revenue

 Prolonged DoS attacks lead to financial losses, decreased sales, and penalties for SLA breaches.
-E-commerce businesses suffer from abandoned shopping carts and reduced customer trust.
+E-commerce businesses suffer from abandoned shopping carts and reduced client trust.

 Reputation damage

-DoS attacks damage an organization’s reputation and customer trust.
+DoS attacks damage an organization’s reputation and client trust.
 Users unable to access services may see the organization as unreliable and insecure.
 Negative publicity can further harm the brand image.

-When organizations fail to provide reliable services, customers can become frustrated, dissatisfied, and seek alternatives.
-This can result in customer churn, increased support inquiries, negative reviews, and a decline in customer loyalty.
+When organizations fail to provide reliable services, clients can become frustrated, dissatisfied, and seek alternatives.
+This can result in client churn, increased support inquiries, negative reviews, and a decline in client loyalty.

 Financial and legal ramifications